mikljohansson/mbot-vision/README.md

 ## Training

-Use `make tensorboard` to start a TensorBoard instance in the background, this can be used to monitor the model training runs.
+Use `make tensorboard` to start a TensorBoard instance in the background, this can be used to monitor the training runs and plot the loss.

 Run `make train` to train and package the model.
 This will: